npgall/concurrent-trees/README.md

 ## Overview ##
 A **Radix Tree** (also known as patricia trie, radix _trie_ or compact prefix tree) is a space-optimized tree data structure which allows keys (and optionally values associated with those keys) to be inserted for subsequent lookup using only a _prefix_ of the key rather than the whole key.
-Radix trees also have applications in string or document indexing and scanning, where they can allow faster scanning and lookup than brute force approaches.
+Radix trees have applications in string or document indexing and scanning, where they can allow faster scanning and lookup than brute force approaches.
 Some applications of Radix Trees:
   * Associate objects with keys which have a natural _hierarchy_ (for example nested categories, or paths in a file system)
   * Scan documents for large numbers of keywords in a _scalable way_ (i.e. more scalable than naively running `document.contains(keyword)`, see below)
   * Build indexes supporting fast "starts with", "ends with" or "equals" lookup